What treasure awaits you beneath Pemuteran Bay

 Brief: Nice wall with a good selection of crustaceans

-Temple Wall: This small wall beneath Pura Bratan is close to shore which some times makes for poor visibility, but its an interesting dive with a good selection of crustaceans.
-Coral cover and sponges proliferate along the far end where the wall sharply curves into the bay beyond.
-The wall bottom ranges from 16 to 35mtrs and crosses into the deep where a fascinating maze configuration heads out across the next bay.
+Temple Wall: This small wall beneath Pura Bratan is close to shore, which sometimes makes for poor visibility, but it is an interesting dive with a good selection of crustaceans.
+Coral cover and sponges proliferate along the far end, where the wall sharply curves into the bay beyond.
+The wall bottom ranges from 16 to 35 m and crosses into the deep where a fascinating maze configuration heads out across the next bay.
 This second deep dive offers some large Gorgonians and a spooky dive experience (experienced divers only).
 Be careful not to get lost down there.

 Good snorkelling location and an excellent night dive.